vk4tmz/ka9q-radio-misc/wsprdaemon/README.md

 * [wsprdaemon_full.conf](https://github.com/vk4tmz/ka9q-radio-misc/blob/main/wsprdaemon/conf/wsprdaemon_full.conf) - Full version used when testing on more powerful host.

-### 'pcmrecord' Utility
+## 'pcmrecord' Utility

-* KA9Q-Radion (ie Phi's) version of the '**pcmrecord**' utility seems to some what work with WD, however I did encounter issues:
+* KA9Q-Radio (ie Phi's) version of the '**pcmrecord**' utility seems to some what work with WD, however I did encounter issues:
-    * **Issue 1:** Where the timestamp used in the filename could see the 'seconds' value shift +/- from 00 and this would cause the files to be ignored and eventually purged.
+    * **Issue 1:** The timestamp used in the filename could see the 'seconds' value shift +/- from 00 and this would eventually cause the files to be ignored and purged ergo no decodes.
 There was a config option that was suggested in the logs to use '**ADJUST_FILENAME_TO_NEAREST_SECOND_ZERO="yes"**' but even with this option this issue would come and go so you'd get periods of no decodes.

-    * **Issue 2:** There is logic in this version that after it correctly 'waits' for the starting ''**.wav.tmp**' file to close event, it was spin and sleep for 1 second and check for the next minute wav file.
+    * **Issue 2:** There is logic in this version correctly 'waits' for the starting ''**.wav.tmp**' file to close event and does so not wasting CPU time.
+Once it encounters the starting 60sec file, the logic then spins and sleeps for 1 second, waking to check for the next minute wav file is available.
 With the number of WSPR decoders running this is actually a fair bit of CPU wastage and should wait for 'close' event like it does for the tmp file.
-Actually WD version of 'pcmrecord' does do this.
+Actually the WD version of 'pcmrecord' corectly does do this similar to how it waits for the 1st 60sec tmp file.

 * WD (ie Scott's) version of '**pcmrecord.c**', adds several "wd_xxx" parameters.
 These parameters seem to be an improvement on sync'ing the audio data based of the "RTP" protocol timestamp.
 However it frustrating had it's own issues:
     * **Issue 1:** Most of the time it seemed NOT to be working / decoding.
 After viewing the logs I finally tracked down issues under the '**/dev/shm/wsprdaemon/recording.d/KA9Q_0_WSPR/pcmrecord-errors.log**'